1.79m In Feet And Inches

 • Q: Can I use online converters for this type of conversion?

 A: Yes, many online converters can perform this conversion quickly and accurately.
-However, understanding the underlying process is crucial for appreciating the result and for situations where you may not have access to an online tool.
+Still, understanding the underlying process is crucial for appreciating the result and for situations where you may not have access to an online tool.

 • Q: What if I need to convert from feet and inches back to meters?